Does your baby grunt especially loudly during bowel movements? Do they sometimes cry when trying to pass stool?

 Have you ever tried to rub your stomach while patting your head simultaneously?
 It takes a level of coordination that we’re not born with.
 Believe it or not, this kind of coordination is also required to have a bowel movement.

-In order to pass stool, our stomach muscles have to flex, while at the same time our bodies tell our pelvic muscles to relax.
+To pass stool, our stomach muscles have to flex, while at the same time our bodies tell our pelvic muscles to relax.
 Grunting helps babies flex their stomach muscles, so they’ll often do this to help pass waste (source).

 Unfortunately, while the grunting helps your abdominal muscles flex, it doesn’t help the pelvic muscles to relax.
 So, your baby has to grunt and push the stool down repeatedly until their pelvic muscles get the memo to relax and let the stool pass.